-A second mechanism by which alkylating agents cause DNA damage is the formation of cross-bridges, bonds between atoms in the DNA (pink linkages below).
-In this process, two bases are linked together by an alkylating agent that has two DNA binding sites.
-Bridges can be formed within a single molecule of DNA (as shown below) or a cross-bridge may connect two different DNA molecules.
-Cross-linking prevents DNA from being separated for synthesis or transcription.
+the DNA (pink linkages below).
+In this process, two bases are damage is the formation of cross-bridges, bonds between atoms in a linked together by an alkylating agent that has two DNA binding (as shown below) or a cross-bridge may connect two different DNA for synthesis or transcription.